Graduate School Curricular Guidelines CG

 - Precise prefixes, course numbers, and titles of Ohio State courses, as used by the Registrar’s Office.

-- Identify any course that will be offered as In Person (P, 0-24% Online), Hybrid (H, 25-74% Online), Distance Enhanced (DH, 75%-99% Online) or Distance Learning (DL, 100% Online).
+- Identify course modalities (i.e. t In Person (P, 0-24% Online), Hybrid (H, 25-74% Online), Distance Enhanced (DH, 75%-99% Online) or Distance Learning (DL, 100% Online).

 - It is recommended these are presented as tables with corresponding titles and headers.